turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/index.md

 The `aws_vpc_flow_log` table allows you to query data from [AWS VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).
 This table provides detailed insights into network traffic within your VPC, including source and destination IP addresses, ports, protocols, and more.

-**Note**:
-- When determining each log's timestamp, the table uses the `start` field first, with the `end` field as a fallback.
-If neither field is available, then that log line will not be collected and Tailpipe will return an error.
-- When determining each log's index, the table uses the following order of precedence:
-  - `interface_id`
-  - `subnet_id`
-  - `vpc_id`
-  - If neither field is present, the log will use `default` as the index instead of an AWS account ID.

 ## Configure

 Create a [partition](https://tailpipe.io/docs/manage/partition) for `aws_vpc_flow_log` ([examples](https://hub.tailpipe.io/plugins/turbot/aws/tables/aws_vpc_flow_log#example-configurations)):